DarrenSun80/remoteGitRepoTest/README.md

 # remoteGitRepoTest
 This is TestA in master
-Create new branch dev 1
+Create new branch dev 1 and checkout master dev